Puss 'n' Boats: Plot

 A ship is loading a crate of cheese, according to the stamps on the outside in Spanish, French and English.
 The smell drifts into a mousehole, where Jerry, sleeping with a sailor's hat on, is woken up by the smell.
 The smell seems to have a life of its own, as it drags backwards and takes a sleeping Jerry with it.
 The yellow stream opens one of Jerry's eyes to reveal he is dreaming of cheese, and then bops Jerry on the head.

-Jerry opens his eyes and sees the crate of cheese.
-Jerry salutes the stream, wakes himself up, and runs toward it, but soon runs into the stream holding out a "hand".
+Jerry wakes up and sees the crate of cheese.
+Jerry salutes the stream, and runs toward it.
+He soon runs into the stream holding out a "hand".
 It points out that Tom is guarding the boarding ramp.
 Jerry slumps until he sees Tom salute the captain ascending the ramp.
 Jerry goes into his hole and takes out duplicate clothes.
 Tom is puzzled to see a second captain, but all the same must salute as Jerry-captain prances up the steps.
 As soon as Jerry is up on the ramp, Tom investigates the situation.
 He notices the captain is moving slow, there is a broom where his head should be, and then spots the body of the mouse poking out from under the uniform.
 He immediately thinks that Jerry has gone stupid.

 Tom smirks and pushes the ramp aside such that Jerry falls into the water.
-Only the captain's hat is seen for a few seconds, and then a angry shark pops out of the water and almost eats him.
+Only the captain's hat is seen for a few seconds, and then a shark pops out of the water and almost eats him.
 Jerry turns white and frantically runs into his hole and shuts the volume closing door.
 Tom is laughing himself silly until he sees the real captain falling off the edge of the ship because the ramp has moved.
 Since there is no time, Tom dashes over and holds his hands up, ready to catch the falling officer, but he only squashes Tom through a hole in the wood.
-The angry shark then pops out and attacks Tom, but Tom pushes himself through the pier and escapes.
+The shark then pops out and attacks Tom, but Tom pushes himself through the pier and escapes.

 Tom's head is stuck in the board's hole, but he's safe.
 Jerry then proceeds to twist the board like a helicopter propeller and Tom lifts off.
 Tom stops the board's rotation and unravels his neck, and then frees himself from the board.

-Tom sighs in relief until he sees that he's falling.
+Tom sighs in relief until he sees that he is falling.
 He grabs the board again and uses it to fly like a glider.
 He dives after Jerry, and when Jerry spots him, Tom chases him into a vent pipe.
 However, Tom is squeezed through the hole in his board and bounces around through the pipe.
 Tom crawls through shorter widths of pipe in order to catch Jerry, and when the chase exits the plumbing, Tom is compressed into a cylinder with legs barely a centimeter wide, forming himself in some kind of a walking stick.
 When Tom realizes this, he takes a deep breath and uncompresses himself, briefly looking like a more monstrous feline in the process.
 Tom grabs a large hose and dashes after Jerry.
 Jerry has opened the crate of cheese and is munching away when Tom thrusts the hose in his face.
 Jerry braces for the deluge, but when Tom opens the valve, nothing comes out because it isn't turned on.
 Tom rattles the hose cluelessly and Jerry turns it on.
 The stream of water and the hose blast Tom around randomly until the hose forms a rocket and Tom blasts off into the stratosphere.
 An astronaut doing a spacewalk from the Gemini spacecraft waves at him.